Shai Maestro

 Early Life

-Shai Maestro was born in 1987 and grew up in a small village in Israel.
-He began playing classical piano at age 5 and developed an interest in jazz a few years later after hearing pianist Oscar Peterson.
-He attended Thelma Yellin High School of Performing Arts in Givataim, Israel and won the Jazz Signs National Jazz Ensembles Competition in 2002 and 2003.
-While high school he attended the Berklee College of Music's five-week Summer Performance Program and earned a full scholarship to the school, which he declined in order to finish up high school in Israel.
-A few months later he began playing with bassist Avishai Cohen and went on to perform and tour with Cohen's trio for the next 5 years.
+Shai Maestro was born on February 5, 1987, and grew up in a small village in Israel.
+He began studying classical piano at age five under Irena Krivatz and discovered jazz at eight through Oscar Peterson's recording of The Gershwin Songbook.
+He attended the Thelma Yellin High School of Performing Arts in Givataim, where he graduated with honors, studying simultaneously in both the jazz and classical departments under jazz educator Opher Brayer and classical pianist Benjamin Oren.
+He won the Jazz Signs National Jazz Ensembles Competition in 2002 and 2003.
+At sixteen, he attended Berklee College of Music's Summer Performance Program and earned a full scholarship, which he declined to finish high school in Israel.
+Shortly after, bassist Avishai Cohen invited him to join his trio, launching a five-year apprenticeship that took him to stages worldwide.